 Funding

-Rebekah Eadie receives funding from Health and Social Care (HSC) Research and Development Bridging Scheme-Predoctoral Support HSC Public Health Agency, Northern Ireland.
+Rebekah Eadie received funding from Health and Social Care (HSC) Research and Development Bridging Scheme-Predoctoral Support HSC Public Health Agency, Northern Ireland (Ref EAT/5665/21).
 Dr Cathrine A McKenzie receives funding from the National Institute for Health and Care Research (NIHR) Applied Research Collaborative (ARC) Wessex.
 The views expressed in this publication are those of the author(s) and not necessarily those of the National Institute for Health and Care Research or the Department of Health and Social Care.

 Author Contributions